3and4/Leither/doc/MiMei-en.md

 + Others
 MFTruncate MFCopy
 #### 6.5 Database
 There are two underlying databases.
 One is based on LevelDB and the other BoltDB.
 Both are revised in underlying code.
-LevelDB is used for current version to support read and write, consistency is based on time sequence.
-During a write transaction, changed data will be checked to see if it is revised by any other party during the transaction.
-If it does, transaction fails and initial caller will be required to redo the transaction.
+LevelDB is used for current version to support read and write operations.
+Its consistency is based on time sequence.
+During a write transaction, changed data will be checked to see if it is modified by any other party during the transaction.
+If it is, transaction fails and initial caller will be required to redo the transaction.
 BoltDB is used for backup version and read-only.

-Refer to Redis API, support five types of data structure: string operation, hash, list, set, ordered set, and transaction.
+Leither API refers to Redis, support five types of data structure: string operation, hash, list, set, ordered set, and transaction.
 + Transaction
 Begin Commit Rollback
 + String